Watsonville riots: Internal migration

-The Immigration Acts of 1917 and 1924, which targeted non-whites of Asian descent, allowed Filipinos to answer the growing demand for labor on the U.S. mainland.
-From the 1920s on, "overwhelmingly young, single, and male" Filipinos migrated to the Pacific Coast, joining Mexicans in positions previously filled by Chinese, Japanese, Koreans, and Indians.
-In California, Filipinos were the dominant Asian farm labor force during the next two decades.
+The Immigration Acts of 1917 and 1924, which targeted non-whites of Asian descent, still allowed Filipinos to answer the growing demand for labor on the U.S. mainland.
+From the 1920s on, "overwhelmingly young, single, and male" Filipinos migrated to the Pacific Coast,joining Mexicans in positions previously filled by Chinese, Japanese, Koreans, and Indians.
+In California, Filipinos predominated within the ethnic Asian farm labor force during the next two decades.

 Farm life

 Filipino laborers' resilience in harsh working conditions made them favorite recruits among farm operators.
-In California's Santa Clara and San Joaquin Valleys, Filipinos were often assigned to the backbreaking work of cultivating and harvesting asparagus, celery, and lettuce.
-As in Hawaii, the industry and perceived passivity of these "little brown brothers" were used to counter the so-called "laziness" of working-class whites and other ethnic groups.
+In California's Santa Clara and San Joaquin valleys, Filipinos were often assigned to the backbreaking work of cultivating and harvesting asparagus, celery, and lettuce.
+As in Hawaii, farmers used the industry and perceived passivity of these "little brown brothers" to counter the so-called "laziness" of working-class whites and other ethnic groups.

 Due to gender bias in immigration policy and hiring practices, of the 30,000 Filipino laborers following the cycle of seasonal farm work, only 1 in 14 were women.
-Unable to meet Filipino women, Filipino farm workers sought the companionship of women outside their own ethnic community, which further aggravated mounting racial discord.
+Unable to meet Filipino women, Filipino farm workers sought the companionship of women outside their own ethnic community, which aggravated mounting racial discord based on economic competition.

+Outside of field work, Filipino men were noted to dress stylishly and lived the bachelor lifestyle, which made them viable suitors to women outside their own race.